 Fairmont Southampton Hotel – Four rooms.
 The hotel also offers - on application and with notice in advance - a beach-accessible wheelchair with umbrella & drink cup.

 Hamilton Princess & Beach Club Hotel – Three rooms which can be fitted with temporary tub grab bars, shower seats, toilet extensions, etc. Rooms are located on the main level or in the Gazebo wing near the elevators.

 Inverurie Executive Suites – Eight rooms

 Newstead Belmont Hills Golf Resort & Spa – Two rooms

-If you bring a wheelchair for use here - recommended - arrange in advance to have it checked as priority baggage.
+Recommended: Disabled visitors should bring their own wheelchair for use here and arrange in advance to have it checked as priority baggage.

 The new airport completed in late 2020 has jetways.
 Airlines should ask to make the airport hoist available when required.
-A disabled passenger transporter is here.
-The airport can take departing USA-bound passengers in wheelchairs from the departure lounge to ground level.
+A disabled passenger transporter can take departing USA-bound passengers in wheelchairs from the departure lounge to ground level.
 There is an elevator.

 Purpose-built toilets in Bermuda for the disabled are at

 Unlike in The United Kingdom and Canada, they are not NKS or equivalent key-accessible toilets.